lizmat/ParaSeq/README.md

 ### default-degree

 Int.
 The default maximum number of worker threads to be used.
 Currently set to the number of available CPUs minus one.

+### is-lazy

+Bool.
+Returns whether the `ParaSeq` iterator should be considered lazy or not.
+It will be considered lazy if the source iterator is lazy and **no** value has been specified with `:stop-after`.

 ### stats